aadarshb123/data-annotation-platform/README.md

-# AI Evaluation Platform - BeSimple AI Take-Home Challenge
+# Data Annotation Platform

 ## Overview

-Web app for evaluating annotation quality at scale.
+A web application for evaluating annotation quality at scale.
 Upload submissions, configure AI judges, assign them to questions, and run automated evaluations using OpenAI or Anthropic models.

 ## Features